 As Studio Manager, you can use the main menu to check the timesheets.

 You can choose which month or year you want to display.

-You can also choose the level of detail : day, week, month.
+You can also choose the detail level: day, week, month.

-Per week, kitsu highlight the overdue time per CG Artist.
+Per week, Kitsu highlights the overdue time per Artist.

-If you click on a number, a side panel will open with the details of the time spent per task on this week.
+If you click on a number, a side panel opens with the details of the time spent per task this week.

-You can also setup the number of working hours per day.
+You can also set up a number of working hours per day.

 Go back to the main menu and select Settings.